How to buy Lockheed Martin Corporation (LMT) shares in Australia

 Lockheed Martin Corporation (LMT) is a leading aerospace & defense business with stocks listed in the US.
-It opened the day at US$378.59 after a previous close of US$380.09.
-During the day the price has varied from a low of USD373.32 to a high of USD378.58.
-The latest price was USD377.175 (25 minute delay).
+It opened the day at US$443 after a previous close of US$441.86.
+During the day the price has varied from a low of USD442.51 to a high of USD447.86.
+The latest price was USD447.77 (25 minute delay).
 Lockheed Martin Corporation is listed on the NYSE.
 All prices are listed in US Dollars.

 How to buy shares in Lockheed Martin Corporation

 - Search for Lockheed Martin Corporation.
 Find the share by name or ticker symbol: LMT.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$441.86, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Lockheed Martin Corporation, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Lockheed Martin Corporation.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?